 The Library of Hadrian was an impressive construction of extraordinary richness, as historian Pausanias attests, who extols its "hundred columns of phrygian marble", its "gold cornices" and its "alabaster statues".
 Unfortunately, of all this cultural treasure nothing was found following the great catastrophes and ravages over time.

-The principal facade with the entrance, from the side of what is now called Monastiraki Square from Areos Street, formed a portico of 12 meters (39 ft.) wide with four Corinthian columns in projection on the two lateral sides, of which only the half exists, known as Stoa of Hadrian.
-Each side was adorned with seven monolithic columns in smooth shaft with marble from Karystos and Corinthian capitals of Pentelic marble.
+The principal facade with the entrance from the side of what is now known as Monastiraki Square from Areos Street, formed a portico of 12 m (39 ft) wide with four Corinthian columns in projection on the two lateral sides, of which only the half exists, known as Stoa of Hadrian.
+Each side was adorned with seven monolithic columns in smooth shaft with marble from Karystos and Corinthian capitals of white marble from Mt.
+Penteli.
 These columns rest on particular socles and are crowned by a horizontal entablature (the horizontal superstructure in classical and neoclassical buildings that rests on the columns and consists of architrave, frieze and cornice) with projections.
 In the South and North ends the lateral walls of the great rectangle advance and form two projecting antae, ornamented with pilasters.
 All this was part of a Propylaeon.

 The library was seriously damaged by the Herulian invasion of 267 and repaired by the prefect Herculius in 407-412 AD.
 During Byzantine times, three churches were built within the courtyard, the remains of which are preserved: a tetraconch (5th c.
 AD), a three-aisle basilica (7th c.
 AD), and a simple cathedral (12th c.
 AD), which was the first cathedral of the city, known as Megali Panagia.